 4. Keep it short & front-load the good stuff

 Studies show that most people don’t watch more than 15-30 seconds of a video.
-In order to capture your viewers’ attention and make sure they do watch your entire whiteboard animation video, make sure you start off with a bang and include a hook that makes it impossible for them not to want to watch until the end.
+In order to capture your viewers’ attention and make sure they do watch your entire whiteboard and cartoon animation video, make sure you start off with a bang and include a hook that makes it impossible for them not to want to watch until the end.

 Present an unbelievable statistic that demands further explanation.